 - Shadowsocks — This protocol is a proxy server that routes small packets of data between the server and user.
 It’s good at accessing websites because it’s a proxy.
 It also offers faster download speeds.

 I use OpenVPN for activities where privacy and security are of more importance, such as using public WiFi.
-I find WireGuard is best for gaming because it is largely affected by speed.
 I use the Shadowsocks proxy to speed up download speeds.

 Mullvad uses AES-256 bit encryption, the strongest level of encryption currently available.
 With this method, it would take several lifetimes for the world’s most powerful supercomputers to break the encryption, meaning that your internet traffic is extremely secure.
 It also develops its apps in Rust, which is a super-secure programming language.
 However, it does recommend using the Firefox browser instead of Chrome since it’s more secure when it comes to WebRTC leaks.

 Browse Safely With Mullvad VPN Now!